7 Best Food Tracking Apps to Help You Achieve Your Health and Fitness Goals

 Lose It!

 A colorful, gamified tracker with a claimed database of 60 million foods (predominantly crowdsourced).
-Early adopter of AI voice logging.
+Early adopter of voice logging.
 Key features like barcode scanning have migrated to Premium.
 Offers a lifetime purchase at $299.99.

 Key Features of Lose It!

-Calorie and macro tracking, AI Meal Scan and voice logging (Premium), calorie cycling, community with groups, 10 integrations, lifetime purchase option.
+Calorie and macro tracking, Meal Scan and voice logging (Premium), calorie cycling, community with groups, 10 integrations, lifetime purchase option.

 Advantages